thedude0606/manusoptions/PROGRESS.md

 - Resolved: Options generations (Recommendations) tab was failing due to missing selected-symbol-store
 - Resolved: Options chain not updating in real-time due to missing StreamingManager integration
 - Resolved: Real-time updates now enabled by default per user request
+- Resolved: Options chain UI not updating due to incomplete mapping between streaming data contract keys and options table data

 ## Next Steps
 1. Test real-time updates with various symbols
 2. Create tests to validate the changes
 3. Optimize performance for multi-timeframe calculations if needed
 4. Continue updating documentation to reflect the new functionality
+5. Consider adding visual indicators for fields that have been updated via streaming data